A11en0/C-GMVAE/README.md

-# MPVAE-Pytorch
+# C-GMVAE-Pytorch
-The re-implementation of MPVAE using PyTorch.
+The clean version of C-GMVAE using PyTorch.

 # Sample Dataset
 We use emotions as our running example since it is commonly used and has a moderate size.
 Dataset location: datasets/emotions